Brunooo37/iris-plus/README.md

 ## Usage

-Modify the configuration in `config.toml`, then run
+To change the program behavior, modify the parameters in `config.toml`, then run

 ```bash
 python -m ragifier